 Inability of the existing electricity grid to accommodate generation of large amounts of electricity from intermittent renewables and distributed energy sources.

-Challenges related to the gas concern among others:
+Challenges related to natural gas concern among others:

 Insufficiently integrated natural gas corridors and gas infrastructure and market to support the energy transition in the Adriatic-Ionian region.